-I recommend going for what you want in life and not just for what you think you can have, because you don’t know what you can have until you try.
+I recommend going for what you want, and not just for what you think you can have, because the truth is that you don’t know what you can have until you try.

 What would you do if you knew you couldn’t fail and success was 100% guaranteed?

 4. What would you do if you only had 6 months to live?